ICAST 2004: Bass Industry Trends & New

 Magnum Weight Systems

-Greg Patterson (great smallmouth anglers) proudly introduced
+Jimmy Greer and Greg Patterson (great smallmouth anglers) proudly

-their new Magnum Weight System, based on the
+introduced their new Magnum Weight System, based on the

 environmentally-friendly Pod Series